If you have a question that has not been addressed here please email it to firstname.lastname@example.org

 Not covered if conception is within 12 months from the date of new membership or from date of upgrade to the Diamond Membership Plan from the Emerald Plan.

-Members are required to PRE-REGISTER their expected baby for NEWBORN BENEFIT by making payment of a full annual subscription for the baby PRIOR to the birth and submitting a completed Addition of Baby Form.
+Members are required to PRE-REGISTER their expected baby for NEWBORN BENEFIT by making payment of a full annual premium for the baby PRIOR to the birth and submitting a completed Addition of Baby Form.

 Parents of the newborn are also required to provide Health International with a Baby Wellness letter from the Specialist / Doctor following the birth.
+As well as a copy of baby’s birth certificate and passport once they become available.

 Yes, the HIV/AIDS Benefit covers IN-PATIENT costs which arise from or are in any way related to HIV and/or HIV related illness, including AIDS or AIDS Related Complex Syndrome and/or any mutant derivative or variation thereof.

-A 24 month waiting period applies.
+A 24-month waiting period for new members applies.

 YES.
 Health International Members are covered for treatment aimed to cure cancer including IN-PATIENT, OUTPATIENT or DAY CASES from the time of diagnoses including all tests, drugs, chemotherapy and radiotherapy for as long as is medically necessary, including any secondaries or reoccurrences of primary cancers.